jleinonen/jleinonen.github.io/about.md

 ### Other conference talks

+0. Stochastic generation of climate and weather data fields with generative adversarial networks.
+In *Workshop on Data Science in Climate and Climate Impact Research*, Online, 2020
 0. *Highlight talk*: Generative adversarial networks for climate data field generation.
 In *9th International Workshop on Climate Informatics*, 2019
 0. Snowflake microphysics studies from deep-learning analysis of in-situ imagery.
 At *2nd International Summer Snowfall Workshop, Hyytiälä, Finland*, 2019